leoreisdias/jjm-git/README.md

 ## Repo of the project UPDATED: [JJM with Next](https://github.com/leoreisdias/jjm-react-with-next_serveless)

-### Site pode ser acessado em: www.jornaljotamaria.com.br
+### Website can be accessed at: www.jornaljotamaria.com.br